Waiwhenua Farmstay offers guided trout fishing & unguided farm walks

-Trout Fishing with Local Guides
+Trout Fishing with Local Residential Guide

 The Tutaekauri River offers the angler top-quality fishing for a large population of rainbow trout some of which reach very large sizes.
 Predominantly rainbow trout but with some brown trout the fish average around 1.5 kg though many fish in the 2-3 kg range, particularly in the upper reaches.
 There can be a good run of sea-run brown trout in the lower reaches some of which also reach impressive sizes.

 We recommend the use of a fishing guide for those unfamiliar with the river.
 We do offer our local guided service .
 His knowledge of the river and techniques are invaluable.
 Prior bookings are essential for this activity.
 Rates are below for the different options offered.
 No past experience necessary however this is not suitable for young children due to the requirement of river crossings.

 - Half day $350 plus Free Rod and tackle hire * Morning or afternoon/evening session - up to two anglers

 - Full day $550 plus Free Rod and tackle hire * Up to two anglers

 * Free Rod hire - angler will be responsible for any damage or loss of tackle

 Guided Fishing and Fishing Cabin Accommodation Package

 - 2 nights Accommodation at the River Cabin plus 1 full day guided fishing- 6-7 hours $650* - up to two anglers

 - 2 nights Accommodation at the River Cabin plus one half day guided fishing- 3-4 hours $550* - up to two anglers